Java-9000/Java-1000/com/soft9000/M1000/README.md

 # Java-1000
 ## Core Java - For Beginners!
+You can [click here](../../../MISSIONS.md) to see the mission index.

 ### Java 1000 Missions
 The activities, test cases, and challenger exercises in this project are designed for new software developers.